AY2526S1-CS2103-F12-1/tp/docs/UserGuide.md

 ### Adding a person: `add`

-Adds a person to the address book.
+Adds a person to Henri.

 Format: `add -name NAME -hp PHONE_NUMBER -em EMAIL -addr ADDRESS [-tag TAG]…​`

 #### Required Parameters
-1. `-name` - name of the person being added to the address book
+1. `-name` - name of the person being added to Henri
 2. `-hp`   - numerical phone number of the person (minimum 3 digits)
 3. `-em`   - email address in the format 'user@domain'
 4. `-addr` - the address of the person in string format